bangbangcon/west/content/CFP.md

 an Apple II](https://www.youtube.com/watch?v=DY4t9IHFD4E) to [queer feminist cyberpunk manifestos](https://www.youtube.com/watch?v=5GiQovHaT_g).
 We’ve had speakers who are programmers, poets, scientists, students, and more!
-We’re excited to bring this magic to the West Coast for the first time in 2019.
+We’re excited to bring this magic to the West Coast for the second time in 2020!

 What’s an idea that delights you?
 Did you learn something surprising recently?
 Is there a tool you love that you’ve been telling everyone about?
 Did you do